 Falmouth is a historic district in Stafford County that is currently listed on the National and State registers of historic places.
 The Falmouth Historic District, consisting of the portion of the old riverside port town of Falmouth, as well as sections of Falmouth that developed during the late nineteenth century and into the mid-twentieth century.
 The total building count described in the 2012 nomination for the National Register of Historic Places notes 156 contributing resource, including 134 buildings, three structures, 19 sites and 14 non-contributing buildings within the Falmouth Historic District.
 The locations include buildings on the following streets: Cambridge, Carter, Forbes, Gordon, King, Washington and West Cambridge Streets; Colonial Avenue; Butler, River and Rowser Roads; Edison Lane; and Melchers Drive.
-The district has integrity with regard to its historic appearance and a relative lack of modern buildings are deteriorating due to insufficient maintenance, while several have been rehabilitated.
+The district has integrity with regard to its historic appearance and a relative lack of modern buildings and structures.
+It possesses a variety of building types in a riverfront setting.
+Many of the buildings are deteriorating due to insufficient maintenance, while several have been rehabilitated.

-As the navigability of the Rappahannock below the river's falls greatly diminished in the late eighteenth century due to the gradual silting of the river, transportation routes shifted to landbased transportation.
+As the navigability of the Rappahannock below the river's falls greatly diminished in the late eighteenth century due to the gradual silting of the river, transportation routes shifted to land-based transportation.
 Falmouth lost its regional commercial importance to Fredericksburg, which is slightly down river and on the south banks of the river.
 The town's diminished role was to serve as a local commercial center through the early twentieth century.